-This glove has a cuff that extends down the length of your forearm and is stitched from a dark-brown yet supple leather.
-The tips and pads of its fingers as well as the palm are reinforced with a thin black leather.
-It has a very short silver claw extending out from the tip of the thumb that covers the first knuckle as well as small silver plates covering the back of each finger.
-To attune to this item you must wear it when you are attuning.
+This glove has a cuff that extends down the length of your forearm and is stitched from a dark-brown supple leather.
+The tips and pads of its fingers as well as the palm are reinforced with black leather.
+It has a short silver claw extending out from the tip of the thumb and small silver plates covering the back of each finger.
+To attune to this item you must wear it for the duration.

 Hand of Repose

-While attuned to this glove you gain the ability to cast
+While attuned to this glove you know the cantrip

 Curse.
 The moment you finish attuning to this glove the arm you are wearing it on is wracked with pain.
-You take 1d12 Necrotic damage and everything around you momentarily appears as if you are in the Ethereal plane even though your body remains in the mortal plane.
-You hear whispers around you growing ever closer until your senses return to your body and you are now aware of how light your arm is.
+You take 1d12 Necrotic damage and your vision extends out into the Ethereal plane despite your body remaining in the mortal plane.
+You hear whispers around you growing ever closer until your senses return to your body and you become aware of how light your arm is.

 If you dispel the curse on this item it is destroyed and your arm does not return.

 This rough circlet chiseled from black ice has a single onyx set in its face and glistens a cold blue in the light.
 While you are attuned to this circlet you automatically succeed on saving throws against effects that would deal necrotic damage and are resistant to psychic damage.
 Additionally, you know the cantrip